US and Russia restart talks on cyber and nuclear war

 "I looked at him [Putin] and said how would you feel if ransomware took on the pipelines from your oil fields?," Biden said, adding that the US had "unrivalled" cyber-war capacities if it needed to retaliate.

-"The bottom line is, I told President Putin that we need to have some basic rules of the road that we can all abide by," he added.
+"The bottom line is, I told president Putin that we need to have some basic rules of the road that we can all abide by," he added.

-And the consequences for Russia if Navalny died in prison would be "devastating", he also said, alluding to new US sanctions.
+And the consequences for Russia if Navalny died in prison would be "devastating", he added, alluding to new US sanctions.

 "I also told him [Putin] that no president of the United States could keep faith with the American people if they did not speak out to defend our democratic values, to stand up for universal rights," Biden said.